smartdevicelink/sdl_evolution/proposals/NNNN-atf-stabilization-proposal.md

 Atf scripts repository contains big amount of utils routine, scripts that required for CI activities and so on.

-But It won''t allow in further testing remote SDL and it is rely inconvenient way to collect test reports, analyze SDL behavior and keep versioning of scripts for SDL testing.
+But It won''t allow in further testing remote SDL and it is really inconvenient way to collect test reports, analyze SDL behavior and keep versioning of scripts for SDL testing.

 ### Test SDL manually